Pattern matcher

 /**

-* which match the longest sequence.
+* Greedy behavior match the longest sequence.

-* Use "?" modifier for UNGREEDY behavior
+* Use "?" modifier for ungreedy behavior.

 */